dw-610/concept-learning-and-causal-reasoning/README.md

 To train the models to learn the domains, simply run the script `2_2_train_domain_learners.py`.
 This script will load all of the data and perform domain learning for the three domains, saving the resulting models to the `local/models/` subdirectory.

+Optionally, the script `2_3_eval_domain_learner.py` can be run to produce some figures evaluating the quality of the learned domains.

 ### 3. Carry out causal learning

 With the domains learned and the semantic encoders trained, the next step is to carry out causal inference to identify the effect matrix for reasoning over the semantic representations.